migupl/drop-photo-get-exif-data/README.md

 ### Images

-The Web Component *drop-photo-for-exif* exposes the following information about the images dragged through the event 'drop-photo-for-exif:data'.
+The Web Component *drop-photo-for-exif* exposes the following information about the images dragged through the event 'drop-photo-for-exif:image'.

 By example, dragging the image ./assets/favicon.ico of this project you get